Skip to content

 Image Credit: Jushua Chua/Unsplash

-Do you know those magical scenes where the main character of the movie is standing in the center of Times Square with the camera spinning around them?
+Do you know those magical scenes where the movie’s main character stands in the centre of Times Square with the camera spinning around them?
 How about the opening scenes of someone weaving through the crowds of New York City?
-Needless to say, Times Square is nothing if not iconic.
-With massive electronic billboards, the smells of the New York City streets, the massive stores and so much more, there’s no doubt that Times Square is the top attraction in NYC.
-When visiting this densely populated and almost mythical-like area, there’s almost too much to see and do… so you must prioritize.
-Grab a slice of NY style pizza, and wander through the three-story shops.
-Or pop into the small bodegas for cheesy trinkets, and crazy good… chinese food?
+Times Square is nothing if not iconic.
+With massive electronic billboards, the smells of the New York City streets, the gigantic stores, and so much more, there’s no doubt that Times Square is the top attraction in NYC.
+When visiting this densely populated and almost mythical-like area, there’s nearly too much to see and do… so you must prioritize.
+Grab a slice of NY-style pizza and wander through the three-story shops.
+Or pop into the small bodegas for cheesy trinkets and crazy good… Chinese food?
 Times Square has it all.
-Don’t get sidetracked here all day and make sure you have a plan going in.
-Otherwise it might be a bit more overwhelming than you think.
+Don’t get sidetracked here all day, and ensure you have a plan.
+Otherwise, it might be a bit more overwhelming than you think.

 Rockefeller Center